 There are three types of symptoms that tend to correlate with ADD and ADHD in children.
 Some children will have symptoms from all three categories.
 Some will have hyperactivity and impulsivity symptoms but are able to pay attention.
 Those with ADD, do not suffer from the symptom of hyperactivity.

-It is important to remember that many of these symptoms are common to all children and do not necessarily indicate this disorder.
+It is important to remember that many of these symptoms are common to all children and do not necessarily indicate a disorder.
 ADD and ADHD in children are both considered medical conditions and should only be diagnosed by a physician, NOT by your school.
-It is very difficult to diagnosis this disorder under the age of 6 or as a teenager.
+Due to developmental differences and changes during puberty, is very difficult to diagnosis this disorder under the age of 6 or as teenagers.
 It is recommended that children be evaluated for ADD and ADHD between the ages of 6-12 years old.

 ADD and ADHD in children are NOT caused by eating too much sugar, watching TV, having a poor home life or food allergies.
-Studies do show that these disorders can be caused by the following:
+Studies do show that they can be caused by the following:

-ADD and ADHD in children are both more common in boys and are considered childhood developmental disorders.
-Medication and behavior therapy may be recommended.
+ADD and ADHD in children are considered developmental disorders.
+Medication and/or behavior therapy may be recommended.
 Stimulants are often prescribed but they can have mild to serious side effects including decreased appetite, weight loss, sleeping problems and irritability.
 All medications should be monitored by a doctor.